Investigation of Flight Conditions where Box-Wing Outperforms Mono-Wing Configurations for Small UAVs: Computational Method

 \subsection{Domain and boundary conditions}

-The simulations were performed on the half-wing taking into account symmetry of the flow.
-A semi-spherical flow domain of radius 10 root chord length ($c_r$) was used.
-The spherical surface was set as far-field, the plane surface of the hemisphere as symmetry and wing surface as no-slip wall boundary conditions.
+The simulations were performed on the half-wing, taking into account the symmetry of the flow.
+A semi-spherical flow domain of radius ten times the root chord length ($c_r$) was used for the simulation.
+The spherical surface was set as far-field, the plane surface of the hemisphere as symmetry, and the wing surface as no-slip wall boundary conditions.